 She is frustrated because she really sees the value of incorporating social media into her event and meeting programs.
 She is so ready that she has taken her own time to draft a number of reports on the hows and whys of the benefits, the pros, the cons and what the eventual outcome could be if the plan were implemented in its totality.

-When she prepared the reports, she was totally excited because her superiors, the President and the executive committee thought that this is a great idea as well.
-All of the stakeholders have read, loved and digested the information and they really dig talking about Social Media in their meetings.
+She totally deserves props because I have seen the reports, and they are totally top-notch.
+When she prepared the reports, she was totally excited because her superiors, the President, and the executive committee thought that this was a great idea as well.
+All of the stakeholders have read, loved, and digested the information, and they really dig talking about Social Media in their meetings.

 So What’s the Problem

-The problem is easy to see and very easy for my friend to explain to any outsider although no one at her association sees it……
+The problem is easy to see and very easy for my friend to explain to any outsider, although no one at her association sees it……

-They have talked through changes to Facebook, they have talked through the changes at Twitter and they have talked right on through their own events.
+They have talked through changes to Facebook, they have talked through the changes at Twitter, and they have talked right on through their own events.
 Time moves forward regardless of whether you like it or not.

 Sometimes, you have to stop talking and get to doing.

-If you are going to get into the social media arena, do your research, do your investigation and do your homework and talk about it….
+If you are going to get into the social media arena, do your research, do your investigation, and do your homework and talk about it….

 And then get on with it before the rest of the world passes you by.